ZachHaber/vue-router-state/docs/api/README.md

 - default: `false`

   Setting `replace` prop will call `router.replace()` instead of `router.push()` when clicked, so the navigation will not leave a history record.

+  Note: Replace _will_ reset the history state unlike in the original vue-router

   ```html
   <router-link :to="{ path: '/abc'}" replace></router-link>